pgailinas/videoqa-representation-comparison/docs/index.md

 | **Validation** | Development evaluation | Evaluate all experimental pipelines, compare competing video representations, perform error analysis, and select the best-performing experimental configuration.
 Development experiments may use reproducible subsets of the validation split (for example, 100 samples) to reduce computational cost while maintaining fair comparisons. |
 | **Test** | Final benchmark evaluation | Reserved for future work and final benchmark evaluation.
 The test split is not used during model development or experiment selection. |

-In addition to the official dataset splits, this project generates reusable CLIP text and CLIP video representation datasets.
-Because the CLIP encoders are pretrained and remain frozen throughout the experiments, these representations are generated once for the entire NExT-QA dataset (training, validation, and test) and reused by all representation-based pipelines.
-This avoids redundant computation while ensuring identical pretrained representations are used throughout the experimental framework.
+In addition to the official dataset splits, pretrained CLIP text and video representations are generated once for the entire NExT-QA dataset and reused throughout the representation-based pipelines.
+Because the CLIP encoders remain frozen, generating these representations for all dataset splits does not introduce information leakage while eliminating redundant computation and ensuring identical pretrained features are used across all experiments.

 The three VideoQA pipelines use the dataset splits differently depending on whether model learning is required.